nishanthjois/Autonomous-Vehicle-Detection/README.md

 2. Combine features
 3. Shuffle the input data (provided) - to avoid problems due to overfitting
 4. Split the data into training and testing set - to avoid overfitting and improve generalization:

         from sklearn.cross_validation import train_test_split
         rand_state = np.random.randint(0, 100)
         X_train, X_test, y_train, y_test = train_test_split(
         scaled_X, y, test_size=0.2, random_state=rand_state)

 5. Define output lables:

        y = np.hstack((np.ones(len(car_features)), np.zeros(len(notcar_features))))

-6. Train a classifier to detect car images from other images using LinearSVC() (I tried other classifiers but finally considered this LinearSVC() was simple, fast and gave accuracy of more than 98%)
+6. Train a classifier to detect car images from other images using LinearSVC() (I experimented other classifiers but finally considered this LinearSVC() was simple, fast and gave accuracy of more than 98%)

       from sklearn.svm import LinearSVC
       svc = LinearSVC()
       # Train the SVC
       svc.fit(X_train, y_train)

 7. Check accuracy

        print('Test Accuracy of SVC = ', svc.score(X_test, y_test))

 8. Predict output:
 We can test predicted output using below code:

     print('My SVC predicts: ', svc.predict(X_test[0:10].reshape(1, -1)))
     print('For labels: ', y_test[0:10])

-9. Final step is to experiment with different parameters (I Tweaked different parameters and finally settled with below parameters as with accuracy was high and false postivies were minimum)
+9. Final step is to experiment with different parameters (Tweaked different parameters and finally settled with below parameters as with these accuracy was high and false postivies were minimum)

         color_space = 'YCrCb' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb orient = 9  # HOG orientations
         pix_per_cell = 8 # HOG pixels per cell
         cell_per_block = 2 # HOG cells per block
         hog_channel = "ALL" # Can be 0, 1, 2, or "ALL"
         spatial_size = (32, 32) # Spatial binning dimensions
         hist_bins = 32    # Number of histogram bins
         spatial_feat = True # Spatial features on or off
         hist_feat = True # Histogram features on or off

 10. Save the model in a pickle file